Life Lately: February

 Film and television

 I finally got around to watching both Hail, Caesar! and Ghostbusters this month and I surprisingly enjoyed the latter more than the former.
 I guess I had high expectations as I've always enjoyed the Coen brothers' work (Fargo and Burn After Reading being my favourites) and I think I would've appreciated it more had I known the inspiration behind the film beforehand.
-I think a lot of people were skeptical about the Ghostbusters remake, but it was a fun, lighthearted watch like the '80s classic and I definitely think it did justice to the original.
+I think a lot of people were sceptical about the Ghostbusters remake, but it was a fun, lighthearted watch like the '80s classic and I definitely think it did justice to the original.

 My sister recommended Frances Ha to me and the movie reminded me of Girls (I need to get on the new season) in a lot of ways; set in New York and centred around a 20-something year-old trying to figure out life.
 It was released in 2012, but I definitely got 2009 hipster vibes from it!
 My favourite movie watch of the month has to go to Running on Empty.
 I love a good '80s film, as well as a good coming-of-age and River Phoenix has been in some really great ones.
 It was beautifully done and so heartfelt.
 Highly recommended viewing.